hansklav/Oberon-07/Hennessy/README.md

 ### Hennessy benchmarks
-The Hennessy or Stanford Benchmark Suite is a collection of small programs that were used in the '80s by John Hennessy et al. to compare the first (MIPS) RISC processors with CISC processors.
+The Hennessy or Stanford Benchmark Suite is a collection of small programs that were used in the '80s by John Hennessy & al. to compare the first (MIPS) RISC processors with CISC processors.

 Originally written in Pascal they were ported to various other programming languages.
 Here I give two Oberon-07 implementations and a C program for easy comparison.